 Most pressure cookers are sold by the size of their total liquid capacity (though the actual usable capacity is around half or two thirds of this number).
 Use our guide below to determine which size would be best for you and your family.
 If all you’ll be using your new cooker for is to cook small meals then consider saving yourself some money and getting a smaller size.
 If you like to cook big, bountiful meals for lots of guests then a bigger size may be a better investment.

-Early pressure cookers were a little dangerous to say the least, with very little safety features and lots of fiddly parts, but modern day cookers have been totally revamped with added safety specs:
+Early pressure cookers were a little dangerous, with few safety features and lots of fiddly parts.
+But modern models have been totally revamped with added safety specs:

-Locking device so that the pressure cooker is unable to be opened until pressure is at a safe level.
+- Locking device so the cooker is unable to be opened until pressure is at a safe level